rovitotv/DigitalFreedomWithRaspberryPI/email.md

 spamassassin -t -D < FileThatIsSpam
 ```

-Where FileThatIsSpam is a email from ~/Maildir/.Spam/cur.
+Where `FileThatIsSpam` is a email from ~/Maildir/.Spam/cur.
 This command will
 print several informational messages then at the end provide a nice summary
-of the spam points assigned to 'FileThatIsSpam'.
+of the spam points assigned to `FileThatIsSpam`.

 # LMTP & Sieve mailbox sorting